community-network/Battlefield-rich-presence/README.md

 Download the tool via the release tab on GitHub: https://github.com/community-network/Battlefield-rich-presence/releases/

+The standard version of the program installs like any other program and runs on startup, so no need to start it everytime you start battlefield! (and can ofcourse be removed like other programs)

-You only have to launch the exe and it will run in the background with an icon in the taskbar.
+It will run in the background with an icon in the taskbar.

 ![image](https://user-images.githubusercontent.com/22680656/177947255-063bcee5-594c-4dbe-a471-6a4a2fe17440.png)